whisthq/whist/core-ts/README.md

 ## Style

-This project follows the [Fractal TypeScript Coding Philosophy](https://www.notion.so/tryfractal/Typescript-Coding-Philosophy-984288f157fa47f7894c886c6a95e289).
-Any contributions to this project should be in the form of PRs following the usual Fractal TypeScript standards.
+This project follows the [Whist TypeScript Coding Philosophy](https://www.notion.so/tryfractal/Typescript-Coding-Philosophy-984288f157fa47f7894c886c6a95e289).
+Any contributions to this project should be in the form of PRs following the usual Whist TypeScript standards.